ballerina-platform/ballerina-lang/docs/specification/typesandvar.md

 > NOTE: There is currently no way to insert the XML Declaration or any processing instructions or DTD nodes or comment nodes etc. to the document literally.

-Library functions for manipulating XML documents and elements are in the package `ballerina.lang.xmlutils`.
+Library functions for manipulating XML documents and elements are in the package `ballerina.lang.xmls`.

 ### Type: `json`